Buick Excelle: First generation (J200; 2003)

 The first generation was available in a sedan or wagon and Excelle HRV (hatchback) and was a rebadged Daewoo Lacetti.
-The HRV and wagon were produced from 2005 to 2009 while the sedan continued to produced locally in Shanghai from April 2003 to August 2016.
+The HRV and wagon were produced from 2005 to 2009 while the sedan continued to be produced locally in Shanghai from April 2003 to August 2016.

 The model year 2008 received a facelift consisting of a new front fascia, new rear end design and updated interior.
 The facelift was partly inspired by the Buick Park Avenue, and the front light units and bumpers were redesigned while the front fenders remain the same units.
 A second facelift consisting of a new grille was released in 2013.
 A 1.6 litre engine was standard under the trim level LX until 2013 where a 1.5 litre engine replaced it.
 The new trim levels were 1.5 MT Classical, 1.5 MT Premium, 1.5 AT Classical and 1.5 AT Premium.
 Pricing was between 96,900 yuan to 118,900 yuan throughout its production run.